kyleblee/daily_recipes_gem/README.md

 # DailyRecipes

 Searching for a recipe can be overwhelming.
-With seemingly hundreds of websites and cookbooks to look through, it can be hard to make a quick decision on what you want to make for a personal or family meal.
-To avoid this, people frequently make the same recipes, over and over again; sacrificing spontaneity for convenience.
+With seemingly hundreds of websites and cookbooks to look through, it can be hard to make a quick decision on what you want to make for a tasty personal or family meal.
+To avoid this, people frequently resort to making the same recipes, over and over again; sacrificing spontaneity for convenience.
 It's time for a solution.

 Welcome to Daily Recipes!
 Your new, handy-dandy CLI application for receiving a short, digestible list of recipes every day.
-At the perfect intersection of spontaneity and laziness, Daily Recipes makes it easy to choose from a short menu of dishes (scraped from three popular recipe sites), get more information on any that pique your interest, and even be taken to the full recipe in-browser.
-It is simple, easy to use and saves you from having to look through numerous sites just to find a quick recipe.
+At the perfect intersection of simplicity and laziness, Daily Recipes makes it easy to choose from a short menu of dishes (scraped from three popular recipe sites), get more information on any that pique your interest, and even be taken to the full recipe in-browser.
+It is simple, easy to use and saves you from having to look through countless sites just to find one quick recipe.

 Enjoy and happy cooking!